sreyfe/yiddish_writers_graph/README.md

 ### SPARQL ENDPOINT
-The KG is available at the url: https://kgccc.di.unito.it/sparql/yiddish-writers-kg
+The knowledge graph is available at the url: https://kgccc.di.unito.it/sparql/yiddish-writers-kg

-### SPARQL QUEQRY EXAMPLE
+### SPARQL QUERY EXAMPLE

 find all the triples of all the authors